Sinema took Wall Street money while killing tax on investors

 In a statement, Blackstone called the allegations by the U.N. experts “false and misleading” and said all employee contributions are “strictly personal.”
 The firm added that it was “incredibly proud of its investments in housing.”

 In 2012, Centerbridge Partners purchased Arizona-based restaurant chain P.F.
 Chang’s for roughly $1 billion.
 After loading the struggling company up with $675 million of debt, they sold it to another private equity group in 2019, according to Bloomberg News.
-The company received a $10 million coronavirus aid loan to cover payroll, but shed jobs and closed locations as it struggled with the pandemic.
+The company received a $10 million coronavirus aid loan to cover payroll, which the federal government later forgave, but shed jobs and closed locations as it struggled with the pandemic.

 Centerbridge Partners was also part of a consortium of hedge funds that helped usher in an era of austerity in Puerto Rico after buying up billions of dollars of the island government’s $72 billion debt — and filing legal proceedings to collect.
 A subsidiary of Centerbridge Partners was among a group of creditors who repeatedly sued one of the U.S. territory’s pension funds.
 In one 2016 lawsuit, the group of creditors asked a judge to divert money from a Puerto Rican pension fund in order to collect.